-This disorder can only be made in people 18 or older, though a history of a childhood behavioral disorder (known as conduct disorder) is one of the diagnostic criteria for the adult personality disorder.3 While not all children with conduct disorder go on to develop antisocial personality disorder; an adult is required to have met the criteria for conduct disorder prior to the age of 15 in order to be diagnosed with antisocial personality disorder.
+A diagnosis of antisocial personality disorder can only be made in people 18 or older, though a history of a childhood behavioral disorder (known as conduct disorder) is one of the diagnostic criteria for the adult personality disorder.3 While not all children with conduct disorder go on to develop antisocial personality disorder; an adult is required to have met the criteria for conduct disorder prior to the age of 15 in order to be diagnosed with antisocial personality disorder.
 The likelihood of developing antisocial personality disorder in adulthood is increased if the accompanying onset of conduct disorder occurred before 10 years of age.2

 - Lack of empathy for others and lack of remorse for harmful behavior